Spiritual Guide, Teacher

 Stages of the Journey

-I have modelled this from Lee Lawrence's soul roadmap, where growth is seen as raising our level of consciousness by removing our obstacles to love — words echoing the teachings of the Sufi poet Rumi.
-The arc moves from dependency through ego-formation, through crisis, and toward the emergence of the soul transcendent self.
+I have modelled this from Lee Lawrence's roadmap, where growth is seen as raising our level of consciousness by removing our obstacles to love — words echoing the teachings of the Sufi poet Rumi.
+The arc moves from dependency through ego-formation, through crisis, and toward the emergence of the Transcendent Self.

 Evolutionary Quadrants

-Michael Tamura describes the physical world as a sophisticated holographic experience created specifically for our learning.
-He maps the soul's journey across four quadrants of a clock — moving from spiritual amnesia toward total freedom and enlightenment.At the beginning, the soul identifies almost entirely with the physical body.
-This phase is characterised by survival, materialism, and little awareness of a spiritual dimension.
+Michael J. Tamura describes the physical world as a sophisticated holographic experience created as a curriculum for our remembering.
+He maps the soul's journey across four quadrants of a clock - moving from spiritual amnesia toward total freedom and enlightenment of the Transcendent Self.At the beginning, the soul identifies almost entirely with the physical body.
+This phase is characterized by survival, materialism, and little awareness of a spiritual dimension.
 As the journey progresses, the soul explores through religion, philosophy, and the structures of the world.
 A pivotal shift occurs at the bottom of the clock — the soul stops seeking answers from outside and begins the work of looking within.
-In the final quadrant, the soul achieves high neutrality and amusement, recognising the world as divine choreography rather than a series of problems to be solved.
+In the final quadrant, the soul achieves high neutrality and amusement, recognising the world as divine play rather than a series of problems to be solved.

 Get in Touch